mbshbn/CarND-LaneLines-P1/README.md

 A possible improvement would be to considering higher-order polynomial lines, not only straight lines.

-Another potential improvement could be to considering different local signs on the ground to avoid being missled with them.
+Another potential improvement could be to considering different local signs on the ground to avoid being misled with them.